Ronda Rousey: Title loss and subsequent retirement

 In her seventh title defense, Rousey faced Holly Holm in the main event at UFC 193 on November 15, 2015.
 Despite being a heavy betting favorite, Rousey was out struck by Holm for most of the bout, and was knocked out with a kick to the neck in round two, losing her title and undefeated streak in the process.
 After the fight, Rousey and Holm were each awarded a Fight of the Night bonus of $50,000.
 She was also medically suspended by UFC on November 18, 2015.
 She was medically cleared on December 9, 2015.
 The loss to Holm impacted Rousey significantly.
 Upon her return to the United States after the fight, she hid her face from the paparazzi with a purple pillow.
 In a February 16, 2016, appearance on The Ellen DeGeneres Show, Rousey stated that she considered suicide in the immediate aftermath of her head kick KO defeat to Holm.
-This fight earned her another Fight of the Night award.

 After over a year away from the sport, Rousey returned to face champion Amanda Nunes on December 30, 2016, in the main event at UFC 207.
 Rousey lost the fight via TKO early in round one.

 Although she did not formally announce her retirement, when asked if she would fight MMA again by Ellen DeGeneres in 2018, Rousey replied, "I think it's just as likely as me going back to another Olympics for judo."
 She was inducted into the UFC Hall of Fame in July 2018.

+Return against Gina Carano and second retirement

+On February 17, 2026, it was announced that Rousey would make a one-off return to MMA under Most Valuable Promotions at MVP MMA 1 on Netflix, against Gina Carano on May 16, 2026, at the Intuit Dome in Inglewood, California.
+Rousey secured the victory via an armbar submission 17 seconds into the first round.
+After the bout, Rousey once again declared that she was retired from MMA to focus on her family.